 The court may consider reducing the punishment of an offender during the inquiry proceeding, preliminary examination or during trial.
 The court may also consider extenuating circumstances in determining punishment if the offender has shown repentance and has made an effort to minimise the injurious consequences of the offence or has given information for the benefit of trial.
-However, the court can only reduce the punishment by not more than one half.
+However, if the entity is a juristic person, it cannot be liable for imprisonment, and shall be liable for only a fine.